Learning Home Catalog Composer

 Ma=f(a)M \vert a \rangle = \vert f(a)\rangle

-For example, the matrices M1,,M4M_1,\ldots,M_4 corresponding to the functions f1,,f4f_1,\ldots,f_4 above are as follows:
+For instance, the matrices M1,,M4M_1,\ldots,M_4 corresponding to the functions f1,,f4f_1,\ldots,f_4 above are as follows:

 M1=(1100),M2=(1001),M3=(0110),M4=(0011).
 M_1 = \begin{pmatrix} 1 & 1\\ 0 & 0 \end{pmatrix}, \hspace{4mm} M_2 = \begin{pmatrix} {1} & {0}\\ {0} & {1} \end{pmatrix}, \hspace{4mm} M_3 = \begin{pmatrix} {0} & {1}\\ {1} & {0} \end{pmatrix}, \hspace{4mm} M_4 = \begin{pmatrix} {0} & {0}\\ {1} & {1} \end{pmatrix}.

-A convenient way to represent matrices of these and other forms makes use of an analogous notation for row vectors to the one for column vectors discussed previously.
-We denote by a\langle a \vert the row vector having a 11 in the entry corresponding to aa and zero for all other entries, for each aΣ.a\in\Sigma.
+A convenient way to represent matrices of these and other forms makes use of an analogous notation for row vectors to the one for column vectors discussed previously: we denote by a\langle a \vert the row vector having a 11 in the entry corresponding to aa and zero for all other entries, for each aΣ.a\in\Sigma.
 This vector is read as "bra a.a."

 For example, if Σ={0,1},\Sigma = \{0,1\}, then